Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Restructured dimension tree and customized extrapolation

 As shown in Figure \ref{fig-1}, the dimension tree structure does not fully exploit certain intermediate tensors during the iteration process, leading to inefficiencies.
 For instance, in Figure \ref{fig-1}(a), the tensor $\mathcal{Y}^{(1,3)}$ remains unexploited to updating the factor matrix $\mathbf{A}^{(1)}$, which results in unnecessary memory usage.
-To address this issue, we introduce branch reutilization of dimension tree, which improves computational efficiency by making better use of intermediate tensors.
+To address this issue, we propose the restructured dimension tree to better utilize intermediate tensors and enhance TTM computational efficiency.
 The key principles of this approach are maximizing the reuse of intermediate tensors, ensuring that previously computed tensors are effectively utilized in subsequent iterations, and reducing reliance on the original tensor by using intermediate tensors to update factor matrices associated with different indices, minimizing the need to repeatedly access the original tensor.
 Figure \ref{fig-2} illustrates which intermediate tensors are not fully utilized during the iteration process.

-In the case of third-order tensors, unlike the traditional dimension tree, which repeatedly applies the same structural approach, the proposed branch reutilization method starts the second iteration from the underutilized tensor $\mathcal{Y}^{(1,3)}$.
+In the case of third-order tensors, unlike the traditional dimension tree, which repeatedly applies the same structural approach, the proposed restructured dimension tree starts the second iteration from the underutilized tensor $\mathcal{Y}^{(1,3)}$.
 By the third iteration, all tensors have been fully utilized, eliminating the need to access underutilized tensors.
 Consequently, rather than restarting from the original tensor, the iteration proceeds directly from the intermediate tensor $\mathcal{Y}^{(2,3)}$.
 If the third iteration were to begin from the original tensor, an additional TTM computation would be required every two iterations, compared to starting from an intermediate tensor.
 Therefore, to minimize computational overhead, it is more efficient to avoid restarting iterations from the original tensor.
-Figure \ref{fig-3} illustrates the branch reutilization method for third-order tensors.
+Figure \ref{fig-3} illustrates the restructured dimension tree for third-order tensor.